Uninsured and Underinsured Motorists

 When you need to make an auto insurance claim following an auto accident, you should proceed with care.
 Your actions may have a significant influence on the amount of compensation you receive.

-Contact Bohrer Brady in Baton Rouge, Louisiana to schedule a consultation with a lawyer who specializes in car accidents to learn more.
+Contact Bohrer Brady in Baton Rouge, Louisiana to schedule a consultation with a car accident lawyer to learn more.

 - DO consult an auto accident attorney for legal advice.